maya-leblanc/maya-leblanc.github.io/_projects/carbon_capture.md

 | **Specimen 2** | Sealed enclosure + applied CO₂ |
 | **Specimen 3** | Sealed enclosure + applied CO₂ + applied grow light |

 Specimens 2 and 3 needed airtight enclosures, so I designed and fabricated them from repurposed CNC-machine housings.
-Each build integrated five subsystems that all had to pass through the shell **without breaking the air seal** — the central engineering constraint, since any leak corrupts the CO₂ measurement:
+Each build integrated five subsystems that all had to pass through the shell **without breaking the air seal**, the central engineering constraint, since any leak corrupts the CO₂ measurement:

-- **Compression-sealed lid** — aluminum channel frame, weather stripping, and corner angle brackets with tightening bolts to clamp the lid gas-tight.
+- **Compression-sealed lid**: aluminum channel frame, weather stripping, and corner angle brackets with tightening bolts to clamp the lid gas-tight.
-- **CO₂ delivery** — SodaStream cylinder metered through a sealed hose-barb inlet; target concentration **3,000–4,000 ppm** (Health Canada's recommended indoor maximum is 3,500 ppm).
+- **CO₂ delivery**: SodaStream cylinder metered through a sealed hose-barb inlet; target concentration **3,000–4,000 ppm** (Health Canada's recommended indoor maximum is 3,500 ppm).
-- **Lighting** — a 15 W LED grow light for the catalyzed specimen.
+- **Lighting**: a 15 W LED grow light for the catalyzed specimen.
-- **Airflow** — two internal fans, wired out through sealed hose-barb penetrations to external USB transformers, to keep the atmosphere well mixed before sampling.
+- **Airflow**: two internal fans, wired out through sealed hose-barb penetrations to external USB transformers, to keep the atmosphere well mixed before sampling.
 - **Internal irrigation** — an external Y-fitting feeding a through-lid line to a T-fitting and twin semicircular tubes that deliver water directly to the pots without opening the enclosure.
-- **Sensing** — a TSI Q-Trak 7575-X with an 982 probe, sealed through the lid so CO₂ could be measured without breaking containment.
+- **Sensing**: a TSI Q-Trak 7575-X with an 982 probe, sealed through the lid so CO₂ could be measured without breaking containment.

 Every joint, corner, and penetration was sealed with silicone and cured before testing.